Lucy de László

-Lucy Madeleine de László de Lombos (née Guinness; 22 December 1870 – 27 December 1950) was an Anglo-Irish socialite, amateur musician, and diarist.
+Lucy Madeleine de László de Lombos (22 December 1870 – 27 December 1950) was an Anglo-Irish socialite, amateur musician, and diarist.
 A member of the prominent Guinness family, she was the granddaughter of Robert Rundell Guinness, who founded the Guinness Mahon bank.
 She became part of the Hungarian nobility in 1912, when her husband, the painter Philip de László, was ennobled by Emperor Franz Joseph I of Austria.
 Guinness, who met de László in 1892 in Munich while studying music, was the subject of a series of his portraits.

 Early life and family

 Guinness was born at Burton Hall, her family's country house in Stillorgan, County Dublin.
 Her father, Henry Guinness, Esq., was a justice of the peace who served as the Dublin manager of the Guinness Mahon bank, and her mother was Emelina Brown Guinness, daughter of James Brown, Esq. of Edinburgh.
 She was a sister of the politician and engineer Henry Seymour Guinness.
 A member of the aristocratic Guinness family, she was the granddaughter of banker Robert Rundell Guinness and a grandniece of the politician Richard Samuel Guinness.